tmpvar/line2/README.md

 __intersectCircle(vec2, radius)__

 returns an array of `Vec2`s which represent the intersections.

+a length of:

-* 0 means no intersections
+* `0` means no intersections
-* 1 means the line is tangent to the provided circle
+* `1` means the line is tangent to the provided circle
-* 2 means the line fully intersects
+* `2` means the line fully intersects

 __solveForX(y)__